-An AP that receives a frame from a TWT STA during an Explicit TWT SP shall respond to the STA with a frame that contains a Next TWT field (e.g. BAT, TACK, STACK) if it has not already transmitted a Next TWT field to the STA within this TWT SP.
-If the AP has already transmitted a Next TWT field to the STA within this TWT SP, the AP may respond to the STA with a frame that contains a Next TWT field.
-When present in the response frame, the Next TWT field shall contain the value of the TSF timer corresponding to the next scheduled TWT SP for the STA that is the intended recipient of the frame.
+During an Explicit TWT SP, if a TWT peer STA receives a frame from a TWT STA that permits a BAT, TACK or STACK to be sent in response the TWT peer STA shall respond with a frame that includes a Next TWT Info/Suspend Duration field if it has not already transmitted a Next TWT Info/Suspend Duration field to the STA within this TWT SP.
+If the TWT peer STA has already transmitted a Next TWT Info/Suspend Duration field to the STA within this TWT SP, the TWT peer STA may respond to the STA with a frame that contains a Next TWT Info/Suspend Duration field.
+When present in the response frame, the Next TWT Info/Suspend Duration field shall contain the value of the TSF timer corresponding to the next scheduled TWT SP for the STA that is the intended recipient of the frame.

-A TWT STA awake for an Explicit TWT SP shall not transition to doze state until it has received a Next TWT field from the AP and has been in the awake state for at least Adjusted Minimum Wake Duration time from the TWT SP start time as identified by the TWT STA or has received an EOSP field with a value of 1.
-If more than one Next TWT field is received from the AP during a TWT SP, the STA shall discard all but the most recently received value.
-If no Next TWT field is received from the AP during the TWT SP, then following the end of the TWT SP when not otherwise prohibited from transmitting, the STA may transmit any frame that is addressed to the AP to solicit a response that contains a Next TWT value
+A TWT STA awake for an Explicit TWT SP shall not enter doze state until it has received a Next TWT Info/Suspend Duration field from the TWT peer STA and has been in the awake state for at least Nominal Minimum TWT Wake Duration time from the TWT SP start time as identified by the TWT peer STA or has received an EOSP field with a value of 1 from the TWT peer STA.
+If more than one Next TWT Info/Suspend Duration field is received from the TWT peer STA during a TWT SP, the STA shall discard all but the most recently received value.
+If no Next TWT Info/Suspend Duration field is received from the TWT peer STA during the TWT SP, then following the end of the TWT SP when not otherwise prohibited from transmitting, the STA may transmit a frame that is addressed to the TWT peer STA as a means to solicit a response frame that contains a Next TWT value.
+Examples of frames that will solicit a Next TWT Info/Suspend Duration field include:

+a TWT Information frame with the Next TWT Request subfield set to 0 or 1 and the TWT ID subfield set to the TWT Identifier corresponding to the TWT agreement for which a Next TWT value is desired and with the Next TWT Size subfield set to 0, soliciting a STACK response

+an A-MPDU containing a TWT Information frame with the Next TWT Request subfield set to 0 or 1 and the TWT ID subfield set to the TWT Identifier corresponding to the TWT agreement for which a Next TWT value is desired and with the Next TWT Size subfield set to 0, soliciting a BAT response

+a VHT single MPDU containing a TWT Information frame with the Next TWT Request subfield set to 0 or 1 and the TWT ID subfield set to the TWT Identifier corresponding to the TWT agreement for which a Next TWT value is desired and with the Next TWT Size subfield set to 0, soliciting a TACK response